-For calculation purposes, the date of complete withdrawal for 11- or 12-week courses is the date the student provides formal written notice to an Academic Advisor, Registrar's, or Dean of Students' office.
+The date of complete withdrawal for 11- or 12-week courses is the date the student provides written notice to an Academic Advisor, Registrar's office, or Dean of Students' office.
 Written notice via email is sufficient if the email is sent from the student's Sonoran University email account.
-In the case of a student who fails to notify the College of intent to withdraw, the date that is the midpoint of the term or the student's last documented date of an academically related activity will be considered the withdrawal date, whichever is the longest time.
+In the case of a student who fails to notify the College of intent to withdraw, the date that is the midpoint of the term or the student's last documented date of an academically related activity will be considered the withdrawal date, whichever is the latest date.

-Courses that are taught in sessions (courses that do not span an 11- or 12- week term) will be considered as standalone courses for the purpose of withdrawal and refunds.
+Courses that are taught in sessions (courses that do not span an 11- or 12- week term) will be considered standalone courses for the purpose of withdrawal and refunds.
 Refunds are determined based upon the last date of attendance in relation to the course's official start date.